 - Opaque containers for plant roots (needs to be dark inside to prevent algae growth)

-After the video I've listed detailed directions, so you can print them out to follow, after you've seen how it all works.
-Although the video shows a vertical garden built to go outside, if you add grow lights you can use it inside as well.
+I've listed detailed directions after the video, so you can print them out to follow after you've seen how it all works.
+Although the video shows a vertical garden built to go outside, if you add grow lights, you can use it inside as well.

 Hydroponic Indoor Garden Setup